Samik081/beets-beatport4/README.rst

     beatport4:
         username: <YOUR_BEATPORT_USERNAME>
         password: <YOUR_BEATPORT_PASSWORD>
+        client_id: <BEATPORT_API_CLIENT_ID> # optional, you can set it, but it should be scrapped automatically from the docs

 Apart from the above, plugin should work exactly the same way as the stock one, so please refer to the `official documentation <https://beets.readthedocs.io/en/v1.6.0/plugins/beatport.html>`_